W02 Learning Activity: HTML Semantic Elements

 HTML Body Content

-Build the common page layout within the <body>
+Build a basic HTML page structure within the <body>

 using the